guide

 Back in 1970, the average temperature of a home in the UK in the winter months was around 12°C. Now, decades later, this has moved all the way up to between 17°C and 23°C.

-If you want to bring your heating costs down with improved insulation, head to our ultimate guide to roof and loft insulation.
+If you’d like to find out more about bringing your heating costs down with improved insulation, head to our ultimate guide to roof and loft insulation.

 What is a healthy room temperature?